AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 // enable buttons on the first column chart.dataGrid().column(0).collapseExpandButtons(true);

-// set the padding of nested labels in the first column chart.dataGrid().column(0).depthPaddingMultiplier(20);
+// set the indent for nested labels in the first column chart.dataGrid().column(0).depthPaddingMultiplier(20);
 ```